fantasyland101/boatdrone/README.md

 ```
 ssh -i .ssh/google_compute_engine -o UserKnownHostsFile=/dev/null   -o CheckHostIP=no -o StrictHostKeyChecking=no -N username@ip_for_lan -L 8002:localhost:8002 -L 8001:localhost:8001
 ```
 example of reverse port forwarding port 8002 & 8001 through ssh tunnel to a google vm:
 ```
 ssh -i google_compute_engine -o UserKnownHostsFile=/dev/null -o CheckHostIP=no -o StrictHostKeyChecking=no -N  username@ip_for_lan -R 8002:localhost:8002 -R 8001:localhost:8001
 ```
 .ssh/google_compute_engine and google_compute_engine is the paths to the file that stores the ssh-key.

----
+##### Other stuff
+To open a shell on my raspberry-pi i ssh into it using the termux-app on my old-phone.

-on my laptop i open /html/index.html in my firefox webb browser and can from there controll my rc boat.
+On my laptop i open /html/index.html in my firefox webb browser and can from there controll my rc boat.
 **Some of the code only works on firefox such as input-sliders**

 # Hardware setup.